 A LEVEL MEDIA STUDIES

 Media Studies is the kind of course in which students are very actively involved and, as a consequence, confidence and expertise can increase quite sharply.
-Practical work is a significant part of the course and students are given the opportunity to create their own piece of media using video cameras, digital editing software, web based blogs and websites, magazines, newspapers and photography.
-We look at both traditional and new media and consider many of the big changes that have occurred and their impact on our lives.
-The media today is frequently described by theorists as being ‘24/7’ – in the Postmodern world we now live in we quite simply can’t escape it.
+Practical work forms part of the course and students are given the opportunity to create their own piece of media using video cameras, digital editing software, stills cameras and page design.
+We look at both traditional and new media and consider many of the big changes that have occurred in the media world and their impact on our lives.
+The media today is frequently described by theorists as being ‘24/7’ – in the postmodern world we now live in we quite simply can’t escape it.
 Studying and learning about the media, therefore, is becoming ever more important and ever more relevant.
+Careers in this field are expanding rapidly and it’s an exciting and vibrant area to be involved in.

 What will you be learning?